 The budget accommodation in Paynesville is amazing and can cater to all that want to visit Paynesville on a budget.
 As we have said before you don’t always have to spend a huge amount of money to have an amazing holiday in Gippsland.

-The Holiday Park is only a short walk to the waterfront esplanade village, where you can find a selection of cafes, supermarket, restaurants and retail outlets.
+The Holiday Park is only a short walk to the waterfront esplanade village, where you can find a selection of cafes, supermarkets, restaurants and retail outlets.

-The Holiday Caravan park in Paynesville accommodation options include cabins, villas, caravan and camping sites.
+The Holiday Caravan park in Paynesville accommodation options includes cabins, villas, caravan and camping sites.
 If you have your own van there are ensuite sites available for you.

 Park facilities include a large camp kitchen, outside BBQ rotunda and games room.
 If you are visiting in the warmer months you can access the solar-heated swimming pool, children’s splash pool, spa (Summer months only) and a playground with an inflatable jumping pillow.

 For more hotel and apartments in Paynesville please search the map below to find the perfect Paynesville accommodation.
 If you prefer a home away from home-style accommodation in Paynesville then an apartment is the best choice for you.